-There is no salvation.
 There is nothing I can do, or anyone do for me, that can rescue me from being what I am: a human animal conditioned in every sense.
 No deliverance from guilt, pain, death.
 No act, belief, or experience that would make acceptable the unacceptable.
 No person, institution, concept, or intuition to hope in.
 Nothing to hold, seek, or look forward to.

 Watching the concept of spiritual attainment deconstruct ….